webimpactuw/google-sheets-demo/README.md

 1) In a component's JS file, import ``useState`` and ``useEffect``
 2) Prepare an API call in the corresponding JS file (see ``script.js`` in the repo)
 3) In the component, create a state variable (array): ``const [sheetData, setSheetData] = useState([]);``
 > This is one way to implement this.
-You can also just use a `let` variable since we only modify it once.
+You can also just use a `let` variable since we don't modify it once it's been set
 5) Use the effect hook to call the API and read in the data (see ``useEffect()`` in ``react-example.js``)
 6) In the return function, read in the state variable as text (e.g. ``<div>{sheetData[A][B]}</div>``)
 > We parse the returned JSON from the API as a 2-D array.
 In this case, we are reading row A and column B